noname043/Multitimer/README.txt

-Multitimer is simple Symbian application that allows user to create many timers/stopwatches and manage them.
+Multitimer, nah, nah, nah, simple Symbian application developed with Qt.

+Features:
+- multiple "counters" working as stopwatches or in countdown mode
+- alarm selected by user when countdown finishes